ZhengWang01/WineBot/README.md

 Your personal assistant in finding the optimum wine.

 # Table of Contents
+This is a wine recommendation chatbot for specific business use that translate taxonomy data into an interactive dialog.
 1. [Motivations](README.md#motivations)
 2. [Overview of the Project](README.md#overview-of-the-project)
 3. [Repo Structure](README.md#repo-structure)